The 20 Best Medical Schools in the US (T20): Acceptance Rates, MCAT Scores, & GPA

 Admissions are highly selective, with successful applicants demonstrating top-tier academic credentials alongside a strong track record of leadership, research, and service.
 The school’s flexible curriculum and robust MD/PhD programs make it a top choice for aspiring physician-scientists and academic leaders.

-Class Profile – Washington University School of Medicine (Class of 2023)
+Class Profile – Washington University School of Medicine (Entering Class of 2024)

 For more information on the class profile, see Washington University School of Medicine’s official report.